You-Gao/Blog/_fun/2025-03-07-eternal-sunshine.md

 ---
 date:             2025-03-07
 last_modified_at: 2026-04-08
 tags:             [movie, life]
+title:            Eternal Sunshine of the Spotless Mind
+name:             Eternal Sunshine of the Spotless Mind
+layout:           style
 description:  >-
   It's a good movie, a character analysis mostly
-layout:           style
-name: Eternal Sunshine of the Spotless Mind
 comment: joel barish is a well written character
 ---